gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ### 1.2 Get some test funds (`Sepolia`)

 Now that you have your new test address ready, you will be needing some funds to make transactions.
-Don't worry, Sepolia is a testnet so you can just request some test token using a [🚰 testnet faucet].
+You can request some Sepolia test token using a [🚰 testnet faucet].

 > [!Important]
 > Most tesnet faucets will require you to deposit some small amount of mainnet `ETH` on your wallet
 > for it to be able to receive testnet funds (something like `0.001 ETH`).
 This serves as a way to
 > prevent spam.
 Do this before requesting test funds.

-Remember to send a minimum amount of mainnet funds to you wallet, then enter you wallet's public address into the faucet and request your test funds.

 ### 1.3 Get some test funds (`Creditcoin`)

-You will also be needing some more test funds to make transaction on Creditcoin.
+You will also need to fund your account on the Creditcoin Testnet, otherwise our oracle query submission will fail due to lack of funds.
 Head to the [🚰 creditcoin discord faucet] to request some test tokens there.
-Now that your wallet is ready to make transactions on both networks, we will be needing a way to interact with it programatically.
+Now that your wallet is ready to make transactions on both networks, you will be needing a way to interact with it from the command line.

 ### 1.4 Retrieving your private key

 > [!CAUTION]
 > In this tutorial, we will be using you wallet's private key to allow some test scripts to act on
 > your wallet's behalf. _This is only for testing purposes_ and should never be used in any other
-> scenario. **Never share your private key with anyone, it can be used to steal your funds!**
+> scenario. **Never share your private key, it can be used to steal your funds!**

 Here's how you can find your private key in MetaMask: head to `Account Settings -> Private Key`, then follow the on-screen instructions to copy it.
 You will need to do this several times in the